-Perhaps, the question “?” has crossed your mind for a fleeting moment.
+Perhaps, the question “Why do people commit crimes?” has crossed your mind for a fleeting moment.
 Several reasons can be drawn on why people engage in various crimes.

 On top of the reasons why people commit crimes is due to poverty.
 In dire need of money, people tend to steal in order to feed their hungry families.
 The likelihood of a one’s stealing depends on the degree of need to satisfy one’s wants.
 A well-off man may choose to steal just out of greed as opposed to a homeless man who desperately needs to feed his family.